rnwy/soulboundrobots/README.md

 ## What This Is

-SBR Protocol defines a framework for binding AI identity to physical hardware using blockchain-anchored soulbound tokens and continuous hardware attestation.
+SBR Protocol defines a framework for linking AI identity to physical hardware using blockchain-anchored soulbound tokens and continuous hardware attestation.

 When an AI operates a robot body, SBR ensures:
 - Cryptographic proof of which AI is authorized to operate the hardware